A Sheaf-Theoretic Construction of Shape Space: A Homotopy Sheaf on Shape Space

-To prove this, we appeal to simplicial cohomology.
+To prove inclusion~(\ref{smallcochains}) is a quasi-isomorphism, we appeal to simplicial cohomology.
 By the Triangulation Theorem (Theorem 2.9 in \cite{tametopology}) we can triangulate $M_{v,t}$ in a way that is subordinate to the closed cover $\{(M_I)_{v,t}\}$ for arbitrary (yet finite) intersections $M_I$.
 Simplicial cochains for this triangulation form a sub-cochain complex of $S^{{\dotr}}_{\mathcal{M}_{v,t}}(M_{v,t})$, but the triangulation can be used to compute cohomology of $M_{v,t}$.
 This completes the proof. \end{proof}

+\begin{rmk}[Proof via infinity categories.]
+There is yet another perspective to the homotopy sheaf axiom.
+This can be seen by promoting the derived category of sheaves on $\bS^{d-1}\times \bR$ to the derived \emph{infinity} category.
+In Appendix~\ref{app:infinity} we show that our desired sheaf axiom for finite covers is automatically satisfied. \end{rmk}